jeffreyhwatson/sakura/README.md

 ## Purpose

 Descriptive analysis on the Cherry Blossom data set to determine if there are trends in the peak bloom days for Kyoto sakura over time.
+If trends are found, simple modeling will be employed to further investigate the data.

 ## Setup Instructions
 To setup the project environment, cd into the project folder and run `conda env create --file sakura.yml` in your terminal.
 Next, `run conda activate sakura`.